Medicare does cover pre-existing conditions, treating them the same way as new medical conditions.

 Those with both Parts A and B of Original Medicare can add a Medigap plan from private insurance companies.
 All 10 of the standard Medigap plans cover 100% of Part A coinsurance and at least 50% of Part B coinsurance and copayment.
 Two Medigap plans also feature an out-of-pocket maximum.

-If you add a Medigap policy during your Medigap Open Enrollment Period — which spans the first six months in which you are 65 or older and are first enrolled in Part B — then your eligibility and your rates can’t be impacted by a pre-existing condition (Note: You could still face up to a six-month waiting period for your pre-existing conditions to be covered, but not if you had creditable coverage for at least six months leading up to signing up for Medigap).
+If you add a Medigap policy during your Medigap Open Enrollment Period — which spans the first six months you are enrolled in Part B — then your eligibility and your rates can’t be impacted by a pre-existing condition (Note: You could still face up to a six-month waiting period for your pre-existing conditions to be covered, but not if you had creditable coverage for at least six months leading up to signing up for Medigap).

 If you wait until after your Medigap Open Enrollment period, your application is subject to medical underwriting.
 That means you will be asked questions about your current health, including pre-existing conditions, and that analysis can impact how much you have to pay for Medigap or if you even qualify at all.